Kent State University Online NP & CNS Programs

 • MSN: Hold a BSN degree from an accredited program and have completed undergraduate statistics with a grade of C or better.
 No GRE or GMAT required.
 The essay should be 2-3 pages in length.

-State Restrictions: Although Kent State University accepts students from most states into their online programs, nursing programs have more restrictions as clinical hours and other factors may not meet each state’s requirements for licensure.
+State Restrictions: Although Kent State University accepts students from most states into its online programs, nursing programs have more restrictions, as clinical hours and other factors may not meet each state’s requirements for licensure.
 Students should always check with the College of Nursing at KSU as well as with their state licensing board to determine eligibility to study and become certified in distance learning nursing programs.

-For the WHNP and PMHNP programs, students from the following states may enroll: Connecticut, Hawaii, Illinois, Indiana, Michigan, Montana, Ohio, Pennsylvania, Texas, Virginia, and West Virginia.
-In addition, students from Minnesota may enroll in the WHNP MSN and WHNP and PMHNP certificate programs.
+For the AG-CNS, WHNP, and PMHNP programs, students from the following states may enroll: Connecticut, Florida, Hawaii, Illinois, Kentucky, Maine, Mississippi, Montana, New Jersey, North Carolina, Ohio, Pennsylvania, Virginia, and West Virginia.
+In addition, students from Minnesota and Texas may enroll in the WHNP programs.

-Study Plan: The Kent State programs are offered both part-time and full-time and begin in the Fall and Spring semesters.
-The MSN programs can be completed in 2-to-3.5 years.
-The BSN to DNP programs can be completed in as little as 3.5 years.
-And the certificate programs can be completed in 1-to-2 years.
-Both part-time and full-time options are available and students take courses in the Fall and Spring.
-Courses are completed 100 percent online with clinicals fulfilled near the students.
+Study Plan: The Kent State programs are offered both part-time and full-time and begin in the fall, spring, or summer semesters.
+The MSN programs can be completed in two to 3.5 years, and the certificate programs can be completed in one to two years.
+Both part-time and full-time options are available, and students take courses in the fall, spring, or summer.
+Courses are completed 100 percent online, with clinical preceptorships fulfilled near the students.

 Online Experience: Kent State University delivers courses through Blackboard Learn.
 Most of the courses in the online WHNP and PMHNP programs are synchronous, which means that there will be scheduled course times with other outside work.
-Most of the courses in the AG-CNS programs are asynchronous and do not require specific log in times.
+Most of the courses in the AG-CNS programs are asynchronous and do not require specific login times.
 Those that are synchronous will have published synchronous schedules.
-DNP coursework is asynchronous.

 Developed by expert faculty, the small class sizes and focused, individualized attention from experienced nurse educators make this program very attractive as an online option.
 Learning activities are created specifically for the online environment to be innovative and engaging.
 Students have access to the same student services as campus students, as well as 24/7 technical support, virtually proctored exams, and the FlashLine centralized portal system.

-Paying for the Kent State University Online Nursing Programs
+Paying for Kent State University Online Nursing Programs

-Kent State University charges Ohio residents slightly less than non-residents for its online MSN, BSN-to-DNP, and post-master’s certificate programs.
-There is a distance learning fee per credit and may be other fees included with tuition costs.
+Kent State University charges Ohio residents slightly less than non-residents for its online MSN and post-master’s certificate programs.
+There is a distance learning fee per credit, and there may be other fees included with tuition costs.
 For a full tuition report, please see the tables below, and for cost clarifications and updates, please contact the KSU admissions department.

 Kent State University graduate nursing students may be eligible for unsubsidized federal student loans through the FAFSA.
 In addition, many employers offer tuition reimbursement programs.
 KSU, the College of Nursing, and other healthcare organizations may also offer scholarships to graduate nursing students.
 Graduate nursing students may also seek outside resources for scholarships and grants.
 Payment plans are available through Kent State University.